 1. Crete is great for all ages and budgets

 Crete is very safe, which is of benefit to everyone but especially to solo travellers.
-Solo travellers can enjoy as much solitude as they like — this is not an island where people will bother you.
+Solo travellers in Crete can enjoy as much solitude as they like — this is not an island where people will bother you.
 But it’s also a very sociable island, so it’s easy to make new acquaintances.

 Crete is also a very family-friendly island.
 There are many soft sandy beaches with shallow waters, like Elafonissi (children love the pink sand!).
 There are excellent hikes for every degree of skill, watersports, and also waterparks for a kid-friendly treat.
 There are also educational activities children will love, like the CretAquarium / Thalassocosmos, and even Knossos, which will spark their imaginations and curiosity.
 There are affordable and charming accommodations suited to families, and lots of delicious, wholesome food served at family-style tavernas.